cloudmesh-community/hid-sp18-523/paper/paper.md

 for authenticating and authorizing clients.
 Security is managed through access tokens.
 Only authenticated and authorized users can get tokens.
 For accessing Domo API through OAuth security client program must obtain ClientId and client Secret.
-Once authenticated users can access API functionality through access token.
+Once authenticated; users can access API functionality through access token.
 Login to Domo instance and click on create new client link under user avatar icon to create client.
 Specify application name and description.
 Choose one or more from Audit, Data,